 It is a well-established result in social psychology that when people feel anxious, they seek advice from others.
 However, increasingly companies that operate in high-anxiety settings (like financial services, health care, and education) are deploying self-service technologies (SSTs), through which anxious customers transact without human contact.
 The impact of customer anxiety on service relationships is neither well understood, nor consistently factored into service design.

-In this paper, two laboratory experiments and one field experiment, conducted in financial service contexts, document the negative effects of anxiety on customer choice satisfaction, firm trust, and long-term engagement, and explore the impact of giving self-service consumers the option to interact with a person.
+In this paper, one field experiment and a series of four laboratory experiments, conducted in high-anxiety financial service contexts, document the negative effects of anxiety on customer choice satisfaction, firm trust, and long-term engagement, and explore the impact of giving self-service consumers the option to interact with a person.

 Download the paper here: https://ssrn.com/abstract=3328971